 The 1984 change to Bayh-Dole conflates information that must be disclosed by federal agencies under FOIA with information that federal agencies must exclude from FOIA disclosure.
 This conflation itself violates FOIA.
 Bayh-Dole does not declare as a matter of law that invention use reports must be kept confidential by the federal government.
-Bayh-Dole does just that for invention reports and patent applications–for limited times, so Bayh-Dole (taken as a golem-like thing) does know how to do things if it wants to.
-Instead, Bayh-Dole requires federal agencies to contract to treat all information received in invention use reports as “privileged and confidential”–bungling the wording of FOIA’s (b)(4) exemption in the process.
+Bayh-Dole, however, does restrict federal disclosure of contractor invention reports and patent applications–for limited times, so Bayh-Dole (taken as a golem-like thing that can act on its own without humans acting for it) does know how to restrict information if it wants to.
+But for invention utilization reports and information surrounding questions of practical application, Bayh-Dole requires federal agencies to contract to treat all information received in invention use reports as “privileged and confidential”–bungling the wording of FOIA’s (b)(4) exemption in the process.
 But worse than bungling, Bayh-Dole requires federal agencies to treat non-privileged, non-confidential information as if it were both “privileged and confidential.”
-Thus, Bayh-Dole requires federal agencies to violate FOIA rather than to act within FOIA.
+Bayh-Dole requires federal agencies to contract to violate FOIA rather than to act within FOIA.

 The implementing regulations to Bayh-Dole hop along with this project by adding the requirement that federal agencies agree not to disclose invention use reports–again bungling this requirement with inconsistencies about whether an agency can disclose within the federal government or is limited to disclosure within the federal agency itself.